MinesweeperOrganization/MineSweeper-Maintenance/README.md

   - Flags mark suspected mines
   - Mines show as bombs when revealed
   - Empty cells are automatically revealed
+- **Audio Feedback**: Sound effects play when flagging, uncovering, and on win/loss
+- **Music**: Music plays in the background on the start menu and while playing
 - **Replay Options**: After winning or losing, choose to play again with same settings or new mine count

 ## Project Architecture